danxfreeman/precision_ag/README.md

 ## Model

-> The Watson API bills your account for every run of `pipeline_train` so ensure that previous steps were successful before moving on.
-The following checkpoints can help:
+> The Watson API bills your account for every run of `pipeline_train` so make sure that previous steps were successful before moving on.
+These simple checkpoints can help:
 > * `function2` confirms that each image has the same number of plants in each condition
 > * Each cropped image appears exactly once within the directory `Split`
 > * Cropped image names match directory names